practicalli-johnny/jr0cket.github.io-hexo/source/hexo/customising-the-hexo-theme.md

 Here are a series of guides showing how I changed diffent aspects of the Heroku default them, landscape.

-* Forking the Hexo landscape theme - forking the Github repository and calling the theme jr0cket-landscape.
+* Create a new theme bye Forking the Hexo landscape theme
 * Updating the hexo project configuration to use the new theme.
 * Strealining the title & changing the graphic
 * Defining additional items on the top navbar - links inside your hexo website and external websites
 * Changing to the Ubuntu font
 * Adding Font Awesome Icon graphics for social media links